Naoki-Otani/FROSTRecon/FROST_BM_Match/README.md

 ### What it does

-`TrackMatch` reads the `HitConverter` output.
-It reconstructs Baby MIND track position/tangent information, extrapolates each Baby MIND track to the FROST plane, and stores BM-FROST matching information.
+`TrackMatch` reconstructs Baby MIND track position/tangent information, extrapolates each Baby MIND track to the FROST plane, and stores BM-FROST matching information.

+The input tree layout depends on the input mode:

+- **Data mode**: reads `frost_match` and `match_info` from the `HitConverter` output.
+- **MC mode**: reads `frost` directly from the FROSTRecon MC output.
+It also reads `frostmc` to fill FROST truth-particle information. `nRooTracker` is copied to the output if present.

 It writes:

 - `ntbm`: a tree with one `NTBMSummary` object per spill.
-- updated `match_info`: the original spill-level matching information plus track-wise vectors.
+- updated `match_info`: spill-level metadata plus track-wise vectors.
-- updated `frost_match`: copied from the input file.
+- updated `frost_match`: copied from the input FROST tree.

+For data input, `frost_match` is cloned from the input `frost_match` tree.
+For MC input, the input `frost` tree is cloned and written as `frost_match` so that downstream jobs can use a common output tree name.

+For MC input, `frostmc` and `nRooTracker` are also copied to the output if they exist in the input file.

 ### Usage